OntimizeWeb/docs/_docs/15-service.md

 ## Ontimize services

 OntimizeWeb services are used for fetching and saving data from servers based on [Ontimize](https://www.ontimize.com/){:target="_blank"}.
 There is two types of Ontimize services depending on the server technology used: `OntimizeService` and `OntimizeEEService`.
+You can also use your own type of service and then we will explain how to parse and adapt the response.
 You must indicate which one the application will use by configuring the `serviceType` attribute in the [application configuration]({{ base_path }}/guide/appconfig/#application-configuration){:target="_blank"}.

 ### Ontimize services methods